jesgs/CloudRig/README.md

 # Installation

-Download this repository as a .zip via the "Clone or download" button.
+Download this repository as a .zip.
 In Blender, open **Preferences->Addons->Rigify** and enable the addon.
 Rigify comes with Blender, so you don't need to download it.
 In the Rigify addon preferences, click on **Rigify: External feature sets->Install Feature Set from File...** and browse the .zip you downloaded.
 ![](docs/featureset_load.gif)